Lèse-majesté in Thailand: Legal proceedings

-In 2013, a person filed lèse-majesté charges against his own brother, showing how easily the lèse-majesté law can be misused, and that the law has now become a potential weapon in family feuds.
+In 2013, a person filed lèse-majesté charges against his own brother, showing how easily the law can be misused, and that the law has now become a potential weapon in family feuds.
 Often the police, courts, and prosecutors are afraid they will be accused of disloyalty to the monarch if they fail to prosecute allegations of lèse-majesté.
 Additionally, there are cyberbullying cases where fake accounts were created and lèse-majesté material was posted to create misunderstanding that the person actually committed a crime.

 Article 14 of the Computer Crimes Act BE 2550 (2007), which broadly bars the circulation through computer systems of information and material deemed detrimental to national security, has also been used to prosecute cases of lèse-majesté.

 There have been occasions when lèse-majesté cases have been transferred to court-martial, most recently during the National Council for Peace and Order regime after the 2014 coup.
 There are differences between court-martial decisions compared to civilian court ones, including protection of any previous monarchs.
 Alleged counts are considered separately, making the punishment twice as harsh; the right to bail is restricted in wartime.
 Even so, pre-trial detentions are widespread and requests for bail are difficult; recent offenders used hunger strike to highlight the issue.

 Detainees are seen barefoot and shackled at the ankles when brought to court.
 The courts sometimes use videoconferencing systems for court proceedings, so that defendants do not have to be physically present in the court.
 Two detainees have died in military custody.
 One hanged himself, and the other died of a blood infection, according to his autopsy.